Coinbase appoints former White House staffer as chief policy officer

-Coinbase Global Inc (COIN.O) has appointed Faryar Shirzad, a former White House official, as chief policy officer, the cryptocurrency exchange said in a blog post on Monday.
+(Reuters) - Coinbase Global Inc has appointed Faryar Shirzad, a former White House official, as chief policy officer, the cryptocurrency exchange said in a blog post on Monday.

 Shirzad joins the company against the backdrop of increased regulatory scrutiny around digital currencies globally.

-He served as deputy National Security Advisor for International Economic Affairs at the White House and was most recently the global co-head of government affairs at Goldman Sachs (GS.N), where his tenure spanned 15 years.
+He served as deputy National Security Advisor for International Economic Affairs at the White House and was most recently the global co-head of government affairs at Goldman Sachs, where his tenure spanned 15 years.

 Previously, he was also the assistant secretary for import administration at the U.S. Department of Commerce.